-For families with more than 8 persons, 100% of poverty level increases \$5,910 for each additional person.
-Therefore, for weatherization at 200% of poverty level, add \$11,820 for each additional person.
+For families with more than 8 persons, 100% of poverty level increases \$6,330 for each additional person.
+Therefore, for weatherization at 200% of poverty level, add \$12,660 for each additional person.
+Expanded tables provided by HHS showing up to a family of 14 can be found here.

 Separate poverty guideline figures for Alaska and Hawaii reflect Office of Economic Opportunity administrative practice beginning in the 1966-1970 period.
-(Note that the Census Bureau poverty thresholds - the version of the poverty measure used for statistical purposes - have never had separate figures for Alaska and Hawaii.)
-The poverty guidelines are not defined for Puerto Rico or other outlying jurisdictions; therefore, the U.S. Territories must indicate in their Annual Plan which poverty guideline will be followed in their service territory.
+(Note that the Census Bureau poverty thresholds-the version of the poverty measure used for statistical purposes- have never had separate figures for Alaska and Hawaii.)
+The poverty guidelines are not defined for Puerto Rico or other outlying jurisdictions; therefore, the U.S. Territories, must indicate in their Annual Plan which poverty guideline will be followed in their service territory.